tonis2/zig-postgres/README.md

 # zig-postgres

-Light bindings around Postgres `libpq-fe`
+Light bindings around Postgres `libpq`

 This is tested with zig `0.8`